How to Crop & Re-size Photos for Your Farm Website & Emails

 The export step is where you tell the software how much to compress the file size, which together with the scaling we just did in Step 3, will produce a fast-loading, web-friendly image.

+2. In most cases, setting the quality to 40 is optimal.
+Leave other settings as-is.
 (If you started with a lower quality image, or eliminated a large amount when cropping, you may need to set this number higher in order to retain an acceptable image.)

 Now use Mac Finder or Windows Explorer to compare your file sizes.